wrfchem-leeds/WRFotron/WRFotron_user_guide.md

     - In namelist.wrf.blueprint (in the &time_control section) add this line:
 `iofields_filename                   = 'add_remove_var.txt','add_remove_var.txt','add_remove_var.txt', `
     - There is one file per domain, and these can be different.
+    - The file `add_remove_var.txt` needs to be copied into the run folder to be read in.
     - Inside your add_remove_var.txt file, you’ll have lines of text such as:
 `+:h:0:ccn1,ccn2,ccn3,ccn4,ccn5,ccn6`
     - The + (to add) or – (to remove) a variable.